 AREA 51: Don’t Be A Space Invader.
 Area 51 does exist (officially now).
 It’s also part of an active military base, patrolled and guarded some of the heaviest security on Earth—or anywhere else.
 That means what it’s NOT is a tourist attraction.
 If you find yourself close-by, obey all posted signs and don’t even think about trespassing.
 You will be caught and you will be prosecuted.
 And let’s be real: no selfie is worth that kind of headache.

-Tucked away in the Sand Springs Valley, Rachel was first developed by al alfalfa farmer in the 1970s and was originally named Tempiute Village, and later Sand Springs.
-Outside of agriculture, more residents were drawn to the community as a result of a mine opening nearby.
-Within a few short years, the first baby to be born in town came along—Rachel—and the town was renamed a third time in honor of the milestone.
-By 1980, the mine shut down, right before the UFO activity began, and the town shrank accordingly.
+Rachel, Nevada—originally named Tempiute Village and, later, Sand Springs—was first developed by an alfalfa farmer in the 1970s.
+After agriculture, other settlers were drawn to the community to work at a mine opening nearby, swelling the population to a whopping few hundred.
+Within a few short years, the first baby to be born in town came along—Rachel—and the town was renamed a third time in her honor.
+By 1980, the mine shut down, and the town shrank precipitously.

 In the 1990s, decades of rumors about UFO sightings within the close proximity of mysteriously secretive Area 51 (which the government now admits does exist) finally reached the mainstream, prompting the publication of countless books and on-screen references, and even drawing in reporters like Larry King to suss out people’s experiences.